stuycs-gh-classrooms/10-nextcs-p01-brownie-bites-cuz-why-not/README.md

 - Scoring: higher tiles give more points.
 - Ball Speed: each time the ball hits the paddle, its speed increase by 0.05
 - Difficulty: player gets to choose bewtween 3 levels.
-Each level doubles the rows of bricks and the paddle decreases in width.
+Each level doubles the rows of bricks and the paddle decreases in width, or maybe adds balls...
+MAYBE WE CAN MAKE THEM DIFFICULTIES THAT TOGGLE RATHER THAN INDIVIDUAL LEVELS!

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
-- Difficulty levels
+- Difficulty levels (more balls????)

 2D Array:
 - Tiles